-Below is information becoming a teacher with a criminal record.
-To see if you are eligible for one of our criminal record clearing services, take our FREE Eligibility Check.
+Below is information renting property in California with a criminal record.
+To see if you are eligible to clear your criminal record and make renting much easier, take our FREE Eligibility Check.

 Individuals with a criminal record in California often have difficulty finding housing to rent.
 The problem exists in part because California landlords often have more applicants than they have rental space available, and there is an economic incentive to discriminate against those with a felony or misdemeanor criminal record.

 The incentive comes from the fact that landlords in California have a duty to protect current tenants from the criminal activity of another tenant.
 Many landlords minimize their risk of liability by screening out those applicants whom they view as “potential criminals,” so it often makes sense for a landlord to avoid the added liability and discriminate against someone with a criminal record.

 There are federal and state laws preventing discrimination on the basis of various criteria.
 The two most significant laws, the Fair Housing Act (FHA) and the Federal Employment and Housing Act (FEHA), do not protect individuals from discrimination based on a criminal record.
 As such, applicants may be denied housing on the basis of their criminal record.
 In other words, California landlords are not liable if they reject an applicant solely because the applicant has a criminal record.
 Further, these applicants may also be precluded from participating in subsidized housing programs.

 While there is no state or federal law that prohibits discrimination in housing based on a criminal record, a combination of California's laws can keep the door to quality housing open for those with criminal records.